sashaobucina/CodingChallenge/README.md

 This program converts given CSV files to output prices in the proper country locale.

 # Help
-Run the command "python3 custom_parser --help" in your terminal to get a description on how to use the program
+Run the command "python3 currency_converter --help" in your terminal to get a description on how to use the program

-usage: custom_parser.py [-h] [-i INPUT] [-o OUTPUT] [-f] field multiplier
+usage: currency_converter.py [-h] [-i INPUT] [-o OUTPUT] [-f] field multiplier

 positional arguments:<br />
   * field                 The column number that holds the price<br />